Contact us to see

-To start with one of our Psychologists will meet with you to find out more about your migraines and how they impact on you and your life.
-To build a picture of the type of counselling that would be helpful your Psychologist will also ask you some more general questions about your health and wellbeing, relationships, current commitments and responsibilities.
+To start with one of our Therapists will meet with you to find out more about your migraines and how they impact on you and your life.
+To build a picture of the type of counselling that would be helpful your Therapist will also ask you some more general questions about your health and wellbeing, relationships, current commitments and responsibilities.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer Migraine counselling, click here to view the team.
+All of our Therapists offer Migraine counselling, click here to view the team.

 What causes a Migraine?